7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 TL;DR — Quick Summary

-You're staring at hourly rates, wondering if you can really afford the 'best' for your exit-ready HealthTech SaaS.
-You privately think, 'I'm only as good as my domain boundaries,' but those lower rates are tempting.
-The fear of due diligence failing because of 'spaghetti code' is absolutely real.
+You're staring at hourly rates, perhaps even considering the competitive software engineer hourly rate in India, wondering if you can really afford the 'best' for your exit-ready HealthTech SaaS.
+You privately think, 'I'm only as good as my domain boundaries,' but those seemingly lower rates are undeniably tempting.
+The fear of due diligence failing because of 'spaghetti code' is absolutely real, and it's a risk that can cost you millions in 2026.

 Let's talk about the real engineering costs hitting your acquisition timeline and overall valuation.